graphaware/neo4j-nlp-opennlp/README.md

     ```

 **Validation:**

 Model validations are performed using OpenNLP cross-validation method.
-The validation runs *n*-fold times on the same training file, but each time selecting different set of trainig and testing data with the ratio of *train:test = (n-1):1*.
+The validation runs *n*-fold times on the same training file, but each time selecting different set of trainig and testing data with the sample size ratio of *train:test = (n-1):1*.
 Validation measures (Precision, Recall, F-Measure) are pooled together and returned to the user as a result.